sap-tutorials/Tutorials/tutorials/btp-app-launchpad-service/btp-app-launchpad-service.md

   !![Risks App](risks.png)

-> If you choose **Go**, you'll get an error because you haven't assigned a role collection to your user yet.
+> If you choose **Go**, you will get an error because you haven't assigned a role collection to your user yet.
 We'll do it in the next tutorial.